odino/odino.github.com/source/_posts/2018-09-14-chromes-devtools-console-getting-cleared-unexpectedly-blame-the-buffer-extension.markdown

 {% img right /images/devtools.png %}

 This was a funny one!
-After weeks thinking the Chrome team might have messed up, I finally got frustrated and looked for an solution to one of the weirdest problems I had encountered: the DevTool's console getting cleared unexpectedly.
+After weeks thinking the Chrome team might have messed up, I finally got frustrated and looked for a solution to one of the weirdest problems I had encountered: the DevTool's console getting cleared unexpectedly.

 <!-- more -->